 But such are the options for folks who don’t prepare against the personality-altering effects of a New England winter.

-Folks who don’t typically shapeshift with the appearance of the full moon will appreciate the uphill trek to Mt.
-Abram’s peak, where music and mountain revelry await during the Full Moon Hike.
-There’s a heated lodge up there, not that you’ll need it.
-The 50-minute climb will do wonders raising your body temperature and you’ll find yourself periodically disrobing.
+The appearance of the full moon means it’s time again for the uphill trek to Mt.
+Abram’s peak, where music and mountain revelry await.
+The 50-minute (give or take) climb will do wonders raising your body temperature, but if you’re still chilly when you reach the summit, take comfort in the warming hut at the top.
 Hang out, have a beverage, then ski, ride or hike your way down.

 Toboggan National Championships Competitors in the U.S. National Toboggan Championships will find out first hand what it’s like to rumble down the 400-foot-long chute and coast out onto a frozen pond.
 First-timers might focus on their costuming (a cape and a pair of underpants are a surefire hit) and hitting the finish line without losing knuckle flesh to the unforgiving wooden chute walls.
 Returning riders will want to go faster.

 10 a.m. to 2 p.m.
 Feb.
 25, Riverside Golf Course, 1158 Riverside St., Portland. $40 per adult team, $20 for parent-child duo, www.snowmanadventure.com

 The Snowman Adventure Race is a two-person relay combining running, biking and downhill sledding.

 Feb.
 3-5, all over the state.
 Many events free. greatmaineoutdoorweekend.org